OrangeCoder01/programming-polyglot-learning-archive/README.md

-    The challenges folder which contain a combination of simple daily exercises or challenges that have been beaten (I think this is the right word for it), it is the perfect ground for testing programming concepts ike using dictionaries and keys in Python.
+    The challenges folder which contain a combination of simple daily exercises or challenges that have been beaten (I think this is the right word for it), it is the perfect ground for testing programming concepts like using dictionaries and keys in Python.
 This folder holds the learning process.
-    The projects folder which holds the projects I have made like Caesar Cipher, which differs from the challenges folder by storing projects that truely solves real-life problems.
+    The projects folder which holds the projects I have made like Caesar Cipher, which differs from the challenges folder by storing projects that truly solves real-life problems.

     {Arduino IDE}:
-    There is debuggers folders which is helpful for keeping debuggng codes that helps in troubleshooting componets.
+    There is debuggers folders which is helpful for keeping debugging codes that help in troubleshooting components.

 ### ||{Arduino additional layer} for debugging:||